bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ✏️ Update your **src/app/restaurant/restaurant.service.ts** file to be:

-@diff ./restaurant.service-citystate.ts ./restaurant.service-setup-generics.ts
+@diff ./restaurant.service-citystate.ts ./restaurant.service-setup-generics.ts only

-## P3: How to Verify Your Solution is Correct
+## P3: How to verify your solution is correct

 ✏️ Update the spec file **src/app/restaurant/restaurant.service.spec.ts** to be: